2600hz/kazoo/core/kazoo_convert/doc/fax_converter.md

 ### Small Tiff Command

-The configuration parameter for this command is `small_tiff_command`.
+The configuration parameter for this command is `fax.small_tiff_command`.
 This command is invoked when a conversion from `image/*` to `image/tiff` is requested.

 Convert command to handle case where the tiff is smaller than 1728x1078 ensure it is in the standard format for faxing.